Nikolaos P. Daskalakis, MD, PhD | NG-TBL Director

 Fun fact: he loves cinema.
 Organized film festivals and directed short films.
 Played a leading role in a satirical karate movie.

-Dr. Jajoo is a research associate at NG-TBL since October 2021.
-She is also a research associate in psychiatry at Harvard Medical School, a Staff Scientist at the National Human Genome Research Institute, NIH, and an affiliate member of the Broad Institute.
+Dr. Jajoo is an Assistant Neuroscientist at NG-TBL since October 2021.
+She is also an instructor in psychiatry at Harvard Medical School, a Staff Scientist at the National Human Genome Research Institute, NIH, and an affiliate member of the Broad Institute.
 Dr. Jajoo’s research is focused on developing mathematical and statistical tools to facilitate bioinformatics advancements.
 In the lab, she is involved in developing pipelines and machine learning models concerning multi-omic data, with the ultimate goal of better understanding psychiatric disorders on the omics level.

 Dr. Jajoo received her Ph.D. in Applied Mathematics from the University of Houston, postdoctoral training from Baylor College of Medicine, and worked as a research scientist at Brandeis University before joining NG-TBL.